korchakandrey/Expand-Your-Skills-From-SAS-To-R/README.md

 Materials for OMSI survey are avaliable in OMSI_ALL.R and OMSI_ALL.sas

-Also, you can find CSV file with raw data
+Also, you can find CSV file with raw data or donwdload it from the Survey`s https://osmihelp.org/research.